JavaDawid/codingchallenges/README.md

 ## INSTALATION ##

-//To run the game you should have a development environment set up with JUnit support.
-Below are the general steps to install the Tic-Tac-Toe :

 1. If you haven't already, clone the Tic-Tac-Toe repository to your local machine using Git.
 Open your terminal and run the following command: